bbinto/working-with-bb/Barbara's Operating System.md

 The following list and notes aim to share with the reader how/why/when I operate as a product leader.
 It's like my own Operating System.
 It helps you understand what I consider good work, being efficient, providing safety and continous and honest feedback.

 **Foundation: Psychological Safety (PS)***:
 Basis for all my actions, drivers and asks is ["Psychological Safety"](https://twitter.com/AdamMGrant/status/1359145757266296838?s=20).
-Mostly known as one of the key outcomes during the [Aristotle](https://rework.withgoogle.com/print/guides/5721312655835136/) research done by Google, PS is the feeling is safe to feel uncomfortable.
+Mostly known as one of the key outcomes during the [Aristotle](https://rework.withgoogle.com/print/guides/5721312655835136/) research done by Google of what is needed to build performanent teams, Psychological Safety means to be safe to feel uncomfortable.

 On top of above foundation, I like to breakdown my leadership into the following 3 pillars that are either equally or not propertional, based on the business needs, distributed:

-1. **Process**: Process is important, pending the size and specific growth stage the company is in, process and operations need to be tigher than for e.g. smaller companies.
+1. **Process**: Process, norms and even rules are important, pending the size and specific growth stage the company is in, process and operations need to be tigher than for e.g. smaller companies.
-2. **People**: How I define people management, value indivualism, thrive for inclusion and diversity and psychological saftey
+2. **People**: How I define people management, value indivualism, thrive for inclusion and diversity and psychological saftey.
-3. **Product**: My product management principles, the way I think, manage and have learned what is important about good product manegement.
-Some frameworks I like to follow or have adopted and/or changed according to my needs.
+3. **Product**: My product management principles, the way I think, manage and have learned what is important about good product manegement, inluding some frameworks I like to follow or have adopted and/or changed according to my needs.

 ## 1. Process (including Norms & Principles)
 In order to build on top of psychological safety, team members must feel comfortable sharing any uncomfortable events and news without being punished not following the group norms.
 In order to identify these events, teams need to understand and align on expectations.